-General Information All uniforms should be in good repair without frays, rips, h Students should wear appropriate outerwear during the coo WEAR DON'T WEAR Pants, Shorts Uniform pant options include khaki, navy, or black with a maximum of four pockets.
-Khaki and black bottoms can be jean material with no rips or designs.
+General Information All uniforms should be in good repair without frays, rips, holes, or significant stains.
+Students should wear appropriate outerwear during the cooler months, including coats, hats, gloves, etc. WEAR DON'T WEAR Pants, Shorts Uniform pant options include khaki, navy, or black with a maximum of four pockets.
+Khaki, gray, and black bottoms can be jean material with no rips or designs.
 No legging material.
 Uniform shorts must be no more than two inches above the knees in standard pant colors.
-For Girls, capris in pant colors Cargo type pants Sweatpants Stretch / yoga pants, skinny jeans, jeggings, leggings without a skirt/under a skirt 2" above the kneecap Low-riding pants Shirts KCA collar shirt only in school colors.
+For Girls, capris in pant colors Sweatpants Stretch / yoga pants, skinny jeans, jeggings, leggings without a skirt/under a skirt 2" above the kneecap Low-riding pants Shirts KCA collar shirt only in school colors.
 Shirts can be worn underneath KCA polo shirts; avoid patterns that are not school appropriate (i.e. shirts with character patterns on the sleeves).
-T-shirtsCollar shirts without KCA logo WEAR DON'T WEAR Dresses, Skirts Jumpers (khaki, navy, or black) Polo dress (any approved school shirt colors) Skirts / Skorts (khaki, navy, or black) Polo dresses and skirts should fall within 2" above kneecap For Girls, leggings can only be worn under skirts Shorts, tights or leggings should be worn underneath Skirts/skorts more than 2 inches above knee Skirts below mid-calf/floor length.
-Jeggings, leggings without skirts/under skirts or dresses more than 2" above the kneecap, skinny jeans, or sweatpants Shoes Rubber soled Solid-color boots Sneakers / tennis shoes on gym days • Flip flops Field Trips • School shirt with uniform bottoms Other • For Boys, hair should be out of the eyes and off the shirt collar For Boys, no earringsVisible tattoosBody piercings
+Girls: Plain-colored cardigans ; Boys: Plain 3/4 zips with KCA polos underneath.
+T-shirts Collar shirts without KCA logo WEAR DON'T WEAR Dresses, Skirts Jumpers (khaki, navy, or black) Polo dress (any approved school shirt colors) Skirts / Skorts (khaki, navy, or black) -leggings MUST be worn under all skirts Polo dresses and skirts should fall within 2" above kneecap For Girls, leggings can only be worn under skirts Shorts, tights or leggings should be worn underneath Skirts/skorts more than 2 inches above knee Skirts without leggings Skirts below mid-calf/floor length.
+Jeggings, leggings without skirts/under skirts or dresses more than 2" above the kneecap, skinny jeans, or sweatpants Shoes Rubber soled Solid-color boots Sneakers / tennis shoes on gym days Flip flops No slides / shoes without backs Field Trips • School shirt with uniform bottoms

-For Girls, hair should be a natural color, neatly groomed, and out of face (headbands, ribbons, hair clips, and bows are allowed) For Girls, moderate ear piercing Any color socks Hats and sunglasses should not be worn in the buildings. -- --
+Other • For Boys, hair should be out of the eyes and off the shirt collar For Boys, no earringsVisible tattoosBody piercings For Girls, hair should be a natural color, neatly groomed, and out of face (headbands, ribbons, hair clips, and bows are allowed) For Girls, moderate ear piercing Any color socks • Hats and sunglasses should not be worn in the buildings.